 Vision System Also Allows for Future Growth

-The cans were required to go through an airlock prior to entering the process, upstream of the airlock is the depalletizer.
-The depalletizer operator visually inspected the cans, but the inspections were not repeatable and largely depended on the operator’s judgement.
-Cans that were out of quality specifications, i.e. out of round and knockdown flanges, were causing jams at the seamer, resulting in lost production.
+The cans are required to pass through an airlock prior to entering the filling process.
+Upstream of the airlock is a depalletizer for new empty cans.
+The depalletizer operator previously had visually inspected the cans, but the inspections were not repeatable and largely depended on the operator’s judgment.
+Cans that were out of specifications (i.e. out of round) were causing jams at the seamer, resulting in lost production.

 EAD worked with the client and vendors to specify and design the resulting vision inspection system.
-The system was a CA-HX200M Keyence Camera with a light ring; the control panel included a HMI with real-time images.
-The reject mechanisms used were air nozzles triggered by the output of the camera.
+The system control panel included an HMI with real-time images.
+The reject mechanisms used air nozzles triggered by the output of the camera.
 This method was chosen so any false rejects wouldn’t be damaged by an actuated arm.
-The cans were discharged onto a can rail to minimize body damage and to reduce the system’s footprint.
+Rejected cans were discharged onto a can rail to minimize body damage and to reduce the system’s footprint.

 The final system run rate was set to 100 cans per minute with the ability to scale up to 500 cans per minute for future growth.